daryazata/Coding_Challenges/GuessRGB/README.md

   5. The game can be restarted by clicking on `<button id=new "color">`.

 Hints:
-- An example as animated GIF can be found at /src/example/rgbGuess.gif
+- Example GUI (/src/example/rgbGuess.gif)
 ![Beispiel Visalisierung](./src/example/rgbGuess.gif)
-- The visualization can be changed/selected by you.
+** The visualization can be changed/selected by you.